charaverse/knex-row/README.md

 - `better-sqlite3`
 - `sqlite3`

-Note that knex-row will work with other clients, but some functions such as `insert` might behave differently with other databases.
+> While knex-row will work with other clients, but some functions such as
+> `insert` might behave differently with other databases.

 ## Installation